10 days / 9 nights

 Day 7 - White Water Rafting

 With more than 35 world-class whitewater runs in Panama’s Chiriqui province alone, there is no paddling destination more extraordinary than Panama!
 For this trip, you will be transferred for about 1.5 hours from David to Rio Chiriqui Viejo, near Panama’s border with Costa Rica.
-Bring a towel, dry clothes to change and your passport.
-Originating on the northwest side of Volcan Baru, the Viejo is 128 km long in total and offers several different sections of excellent whitewater, ranging from level 3-5 depending on water levels for trip day.
+Bring a towel, dry clothes to change, and your passport.
+Originating on the northwest side of Volcan Baru, the Viejo is 128 km long in total and offers several different sections of excellent whitewater, ranging from level 3-5 depending on water levels for the trip day.
 A picnic lunch will be served on the riverbank.
 At the end of the day, travel back to your hotel.

 Overnight at La Serranía in Boquete